 Note: This tutorial is not meant for someone in an oppressive country looking to hide themselves from government interlopers.
-This is aimed at people who want anonymity, but the stakes if they’re found out aren’t at risk of death or imprisonment.
+This is aimed at people who want anonymity, but who also, if they’re found out, aren’t at risk of death or imprisonment.

 Also keep in mind that no system is foolproof.
 But for most people, the instructions below should be good enough.